mysteriumnetwork/documentation/content/token/bounty.md

 description: Mysterium Node Pilot
 ---

-### May 2021 updates:
-**Residential IP bounty**
-* Maximum earnings of 100 MYST / Mysterium Node
-* 600 nodes will earn in total
-* New region introduced: Japan and Brasil

-**Global IP bounty**
-* Maximum earnings of 30 MYST / Mysterium Node
-* 5 nodes / region in Global IP bounty

-**Note**!
-Please keep your node's software up-to-date (not older than 30 days), otherwise, you won't get paid!
-For the next payout cycle your node should be running at least v0.46.1 of node.

-### March 2021 updates:
-**Residential IP bounty**
-* Maximum earnings of 150 MYST / Mysterium Node
-* 400 nodes will earn in total
-* New region introduced: Canada

-**Global IP bounty**
-* Maximum earnings of 40 MYST / Mysterium Node
-* 4 nodes / region in Global IP bounty

-### Updates 24/02/2021:

-As we progress to mainnet, we are adding flexibility to our residential IP bounty program.
-This begins with an introduction of a cap of bounty rewards to 60,000 MYST/ month for the residential IP bounty program.
-We are also introducing a cap of 150 MYST/ country for each upcoming month.

-Expect quick and iterative changes to the bounty program.
-Monthly changes to regions and the total amount top performing nodes will get paid will be introduced.
-Watch this space and our discord channels for updates.

 ## General info
 Being a part of the Mysterium Network Node Pilot means you join us in the research phase of our project.
 So expect rapid changes to bounty rules.
+All updates are listed below!

 Here are the two current bounties running within the Mysterium Node Pilot: